Authored by the expert who managed and guided the team behind the Peru Property Pack

 How will new infrastructure projects affect property prices in Peru over 5 years?

-The top three major infrastructure developments expected to impact property prices in Peru over the next five years are Lima Metro Line 2 (connecting eastern districts to the center), the expansion of the Jorge Chávez International Airport, and road improvements linking Lima's southern beach corridor to the city.
+The three major infrastructure developments most likely to affect residential property prices in Peru over the next five years are the Lima Metro Line 2 expansion (connecting Ate and Callao), continued improvement to Lima's coastal access corridors, and road and airport upgrades serving Arequipa and other regional capitals.

 How will population growth and other factors impact property values in Peru in 5 years?